openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateEnd(strm: ZStream): Promise&lt;ReturnStatus&gt;

-All dynamically allocated data structures of the decompressed stream are released and returned asynchronously using Promise.
-The result status is returned when the operation is successful.
+Frees up all dynamically allocated data structures of the decompression stream.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.